 Axel speaks and writes regularly about technology, law, society and their continuously changing relationship.
 His publications and writings have spurred several legislative debates on the European and Dutch level and have been covered by a.o. the Financial Times, CBS News, RT, Sud Deutsche and the Wall Street Journal.
 He maintains a blog at Freedom to Tinker and his website www.axelarnbak.nl, where you can access and download all his writings and his book for free.

-Mrs. De Blécourt, previously a board member of Baker & McKenzie’s Amsterdam office, heads the employment Group in Amsterdam.
+Mirjam De Blécourt, partner of Employment Law and former board member of Baker & McKenzie’s Amsterdam office, heads the employment group in Amsterdam.
 She advises on labor and employment laws.
 She advises Boards on collective dismissals and advises on corporate governance.
 She is specialized in fraud cases.
 Mirjam was named Best in Labour and Employment in Europe at the International Financial Law Review’s Women in Business Law Awards of 2011 and 2012.

 Volkert Doeksen is a Senior Advisor to The Carlyle Group, where he focuses specifically on large accounts of The Carlyle Group as well as on new product and business development.
 Previously, Volkert was a co-founder of AlpInvest Partners and a member of the Investment Committee, with over 20 years of investment experience.